 Hollywood Casino and Ocean Downs also have provisional approval.
 They did not join the other three casinos in this letter, however.

 The SWARC plans to meet at 8 a.m. remotely on Thursday.
 Potential license approval is at the top of the agenda.
 If they do approve the licenses, that will mean one of the final regulatory hurdles to the casinos actually starting to take bets would be in the rearview mirror.

 John Martin, the Director of the MD Lottery & Gaming Control Agency, said retail sportsbooks could ramp up within 45 days of license approval.
 Each facility would still have to undergo regulatory testing.
 What is quite certain is that if the SWARC delays license approval again or if it denies such approval, more action could be forthcoming.

 SWARC treading on thin ice with gambling interests

 Reading the tea leaves reveals potential trouble for the SWARC.
 After the SWARC declined to vote on licenses in its previous meeting, Maryland Gov. Larry Hogan alluded to possible litigation.

 “It’s a problem,” Hogan stated, “and I’m sure they’re all going to be sued by all the people whose licenses have already been approved.”

 No one would have better standing to bring such a complaint than the three casinos involved in the letter.
 They could make a similar argument in their lawsuit.
 That is, the SWARC is refusing to fulfill its mandate.

-Additionally, they could argue that the inaction is doing irreparable harm to their businesses.
-Each day of the NFL season that passes means lost revenue for them.
+Additionally, they could argue that the inaction harms their businesses irreparably.
+Each day of the NFL betting season means losing revenue for them.
 That not only includes actual handle from sports wagers but auxiliary revenue such as beverage and food sales.

 The joint letter does not threaten such litigation if the commission doesn’t approve the applications.
 However, if Hogan’s reading the room right, that would be the casinos’ next move.